Joan Blondell: Personal life

 Blondell was married three times, first to cinematographer George Barnes in a private wedding ceremony on January 4, 1933, at the First Presbyterian Church in Phoenix, Arizona.
-They had one child, Norman Scott Barnes, who became an accomplished producer, director, and television executive known as Norman Powell.
-Joan and George divorced in 1936.
+They had one child, Norman Scott Barnes.
+Blondell and Barnes divorced in 1936.

-On September 19, 1936, she married Dick Powell, an actor, director, and singer.
-They had a daughter, Ellen Powell, who became a studio hair stylist, and Powell adopted her son by her previous marriage under the name Norman Scott Powell.
-Blondell and Powell were divorced on July 14, 1944.
-Blondell was less than friendly with Powell's next wife, June Allyson, although the two women later appeared together in The Opposite Sex (1956).
+On September 19, 1936, she married actor Dick Powell.
+They had a daughter, Ellen, who later became a studio hair stylist.
+Powell legally adopted Blondell's son Norman, who later became a producer, director, and television executive.
+Blondell and Powell divorced on July 14, 1944.

+Clark Gable proposed marriage to her in 1945 but she declined.

 On July 5, 1947, Blondell married producer Mike Todd.
 Her marriage to Todd was an emotional and financial disaster that ended in divorce in 1950.
 She once accused him of holding her outside a hotel window by her ankles.
 He was also a heavy spender who lost hundreds of thousands of dollars gambling (high-stakes bridge was one of his weaknesses) and went through a controversial bankruptcy during their marriage.
 An often-repeated myth is that Mike Todd left Blondell for Elizabeth Taylor, when in fact, she had left Todd of her own accord years before he met Taylor.

 Death

-Blondell died of leukemia in Santa Monica, California, on Christmas Day, 1979, with her children and her sister at her bedside.
+Blondell died of leukemia in Santa Monica, California, on Christmas Day 1979, with her children and her sister at her bedside.
 She was cremated and her ashes interred in a columbarium at the Forest Lawn Memorial Park Cemetery in Glendale, California.
-She was 73.
+She was 73 years old.